maglore9900/max_headroom/README.md

 >
 > 1. this will work with openai or ollama models. you will need to set up the .env for that as well as spotify
 > 2. this is designed to pull a custom voice from the [alltalk project](https://github.com/erew123/alltalk_tts), that is how I am cloning max headroom's voice.
 You can alter or simply not use this, it will currently fallback to pyttsx3 aka a robot voice
-> 3. speech-to-text can use google, or faster-whisper. faster-whisper is currently the default and optimal method.
+> 3. speech-to-text can use google, or faster-whisper. google is currently the default because it requires less set up, but faster-whisper is the better solution.

 # INSTALLATION